ralfhenze/railplan/rail-network-planning/README.md

 * a Track connects two different Stations
 * two Stations can only be connected by a single Track
 * a Track has no direction
-* Tracks are weighted by the airline distance between their Stations
 * the maximum length of a Track is 200 km

 Rail Network Plan: